 What happened to me is that when they ran to bead of silicone the machine ran out of glue.
 And they assembled the engine anyway even though it was sure to leak oil.
 Unfortunately for me my base warranty of three years 36,000 miles was up two full years ago.
 This leaves me to solve the Chevrolet oil leaks on my own.
 And this is one ugly job.

 It’s difficult to remove the timing cover on any engine.
 To solve the Blazer oil leaks, I will have to obviously remove the timing cover.
 To accomplish this, the engine accessory bracket must be removed from the engine.

 This means that the power steering pump, alternator and A/C compressor must also be removed.
 Oh and don’t forget that the water pump must also come off as well.

 Since the water pump is five years old, it would sure make sense to replace this at the same time as resealing the timing cover.
 I hate replacing known good parts, but how much longer will the factory installed water pump from Chevrolet last?

 Also, I found that the power steering pump is leaking, power steering fluid from the front shaft seal.
 So it looks like I will have to replace the power steering pump as well.
 I bought this blazer, brand-new in 2004 and paid cash for it because I do not believe in car payments.

-If I cannot afford it then I do not buy it is how I roll.
-But I also wanted to have a vehicle that I can drive in instead of work on.
+If I cannot afford it then I do not buy it.
+That’s how I roll.
+But I also wanted to have a vehicle that I drive in instead of work on.
 Since I fix cars all day 6 days a week I did not want to also have to work on my own vehicle.

 Unfortunately for me, this did not work out.
 I really liked this truck until this past weekend.
 In fact, I put up a car domain page all about my blazer ZR2.
 You can visit that page (opens in a new window) to see additional pictures and my story of how and why I bought this Chevrolet truck.